Union Pacific's 900 South Line, Salt Lake City

 The August 11, 2001 issue of Deseret News carried a story that Union Pacific was planning to reactivate its dormant 900 South Industrial Lead, formerly used as its passenger mainline into Salt Lake City.
 The news immediately lit a fire under the NIMBY (Not In My Back Yard) interests in Salt Lake City.

-The big to-do between UP and the local politicians was about having as many as ten trains per day of as many as 100 cars each, moving through the west side neighborhoods.
+The plan to reactivate the line resulted in a fire storm between UP and the local politicians, and their concern of as many as ten trains per day of as many as 100 cars each, moving through the west side neighborhoods.
 The area of interest was along 900 South between Redwood Road (1700 West) and 900 West, and a brief tour of the area showed that there were a lot of nice homes, and some run-down homes; a fairly typical neighborhood.
 As mentioned in the news, there was a new elementary school being built immediately south of the tracks, at about 1300 West.

-There was quite a legal battle brewing.
+Local politicians, namely Salt Lake City itself, soon found that they had no jurisdiction over forcing changes to the route and operations of a railroad involved in interstate commerce.
 The city sued Union Pacific for not honoring the franchise agreement signed in 1989 by running at least one train on the line in any nine-month period.
-Doing so was basically impossible after the UP line along 400 West was cut to get the new Interstate 15 off- and on-ramps shortened at 500 South and 600 South.
+Doing so was basically impossible after 1999 when the UP line along 400 West was cut to get the new Interstate 15 off-ramps and on-ramps shortened at 500 South and 600 South.

 Most of the trackage between the UP depot at South Temple and at least 700 South had been removed at Salt Lake City's request, to make the rebuilding I-15 easier.
-The removal of much of the trackage along 400 West left unconnected portions along that same street, and where the line turned west at 900 South to head due west, crossing the old D&RGW passenger line at 500 West and the D&RGW freight main at 700 West.
+The removal of much of the trackage along 400 West left portions unconnected along 400 West, and where the line turned west at 900 South to head due west, crossing the old D&RGW passenger line at 500 West and the D&RGW freight main at 700 West.

 Constructed in 1906